apadkavyrava/Discounts_optimization/README.md

 Discount Grid Search
 Sweeps through candidate discounts and selects the minimum one that reaches the desired purchase-probability threshold.

-➡️ This results in a focused mailing list containing only those users who are both likely to convert and the discount percentage required to nudge them over the line.
+➡This results in a focused mailing list containing only those users who are both likely to convert and the discount percentage required to nudge them over the line.

-📁 Repository Structure
+Repository Structure
-bash
-Copy
-Edit
 Discount_Optimization/
 ├── Raw_data/              # Original data provided for the project
 ├── Analisis/              # Notebooks for data cleaning and baseline dataset creation